chauff/cse1500-web-transcripts/_lectures/js.md

 | `keypress` |  user presses and releases key while element has keyboard focus (a problematic event) |
 | `keyup`    |  user releases key while element has keyboard focus                                   |
 | `select`   | user selects text in an element                                                       |

+## 🚩 Modern JS libraries

+For almost any task you will be faced in web engineering, you can find JavaScript libraries.
+In this class, we explicitly avoid the use of libraries to teach you the fundamentals.
+However, it is still useful to look at successful libraries to get an idea of what their appeal is.
+Here, we consider [Popper](https://popper.js.org/), a tooltip and popover positioning engine.
+This library has everything we want in a library:

+- It has a very narrow scope (which makes it likely that what it does, it does well).
+- It has a visually appealing website and a good tutorial to get started quickly.
+- The developer and user community on GitHub is active (issues are being opened and closed).
+- Highly starred on GitHub.
+- The library comes with various installation options.

 ## Self-check